LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Changes in v5.2.0
 -----------------

+Added the function :c:func:`SUNProfiler_Reset` to reset the region timings and counters to zero.

+Added the functions :c:func:`ARKStepPrintAllStats`, :c:func:`ERKStepPrintAllStats`, and :c:func:`MRIStepPrintAll` to output all of the integrator, nonlinear solver, linear solver, and other statistics in one call.
+The file ``scripts/sundials_csv.py`` contains functions for parsing the comma-separated value output files.

 Added the functions :c:func:`ARKStepSetDeduceImplicitRhs` and :c:func:`MRIStepSetDeduceImplicitRhs` to optionally remove an evaluation of the implicit right-hand side function after nonlinear solves.
 See :numref:`ARKODE.Mathematics.Nonlinear`, for considerations on using this optimization.

-Added the function :c:func:`SUNProfiler_Reset` to reset the region timings and counters to zero.

 Added the function :c:func:`MRIStepSetOrder` to select the default MRI method of a given order.